jss367/jss367.github.io/_posts/2020-06-06-shell-and-environment-setup.md

 ```bash
 if [ $? -eq 0 ]; then
 ```
 `$?` is a variable that is equal to the return value of the last command you ran.
 This is often a return code, which is 0 for a success and non-zero if there's been an error.
-SO this line is saying, if the last command ran successfully, then...
+This line is saying, if the last command ran successfully, then...

 ## My .zshrc